PythonDecorator/Photo-Editor/README.md

 3. ✅ `Filters and Effects`: Collection of filters and effects to enhance images creatively.
 Allow users to adjust parameters like brightness, contrast, saturation, and more.

-4. ✅ `Undo/Redo`: Implement undo and redo functionality, along with a history panel that allows users to track their editing steps and revert changes if needed.
+4. ✅ `Undo/Redo`: Implemented undo and redo functionality, along with a history panel that allows users to track their editing steps and revert changes if needed.

 5. ✅ `Export`: Enable users to save their edited images in various formats.